ttmarek/rangle-blogs/form-analytics/README.md

 [here](https://support.google.com/analytics/answer/1032415?hl=en)
 to create a new goal.
   1. In Goal Setup, select `Custom`.
-  2. In Goal Description, enter in `Order Made` for the goal name.
+  2. In Goal Description, enter in `Payment Form Filled` for the goal name.
   3. In Goal Description, select `Destination` for the goal type.
   4. Lastly, fill in Goal Details to match the following image then click `Save`.